alex-patterson-webdev/doctrine-query-filter/README.md

 ### Query Filter Manager

-The only requirement to apply query filters it to create a new `Arp\DoctrineQueryFilter\QueryFilterManager` instance.
-The `QueryFilterManager` has a single dependency `Arp\DoctrineQueryFilter\Filter\FilterFactoryInterface`.
-You can use the default `Arp\DoctrineQueryFilter\Filter\FilterFactory` implementation to get started or create your own implementation of `FilterFactoryInterface` to allow the `QueryFilterManager` to internally create the filters we want to apply.
+We require a new `Arp\DoctrineQueryFilter\QueryFilterManager` instance in order to apply query filters to a Doctrine QueryBuilder instance.
+The `QueryFilterManager` has a single dependency of a `Arp\DoctrineQueryFilter\Filter\FilterFactoryInterface`.
+The FilterFactory allows the QueryFilterManager to internally resolve and create filters we want to apply in an abstract way.

+You can use the default `Arp\DoctrineQueryFilter\Filter\FilterFactory` to get started; or if required this can be
+swapped for a custom implementation of `FilterFactoryInterface`.

     use Arp\DoctrineQueryFilter\Filter\FilterFactory;
     use Arp\DoctrineQueryFilter\QueryFilterManager;

     $queryFilterManager = new QueryFilterManager(new FilterFactory());

 The `QueryFilterManager` exposes a single public method, `QueryFilterManagerInterface::filter`.

     use Arp\DoctrineQueryFilter\QueryBuilderInterface;
     use Doctrine\ORM\QueryBuilder as DoctrineQueryBuilder;

-    /**
-     * Apply the query filters to the provided query builder instance *
-     * @param DoctrineQueryBuilder|QueryBuilderInterface $queryBuilder
-     * @param string                                     $entityName
-     * @param array                                      $criteria *
-     * @return QueryBuilderInterface
-     *
-     * @throws QueryFilterManagerException
-     */
     interface QueryFilterManagerInterface
     {
-        public function filter($queryBuilder, string $entityName, array $criteria): QueryBuilderInterface;
+        public function filter($queryBuilder, string $entityName, array $criteria): DoctrineQueryBuilder;
     }

-### Query Filters

-We construct an array of `Arp\DoctrineQueryFilter\Filter\FilterInterface` instances and apply filtering on a `Doctrine\ORM\QueryBuilder` instance passed to `QueryFilterManager::filter()`.

-We can pass a simple array of filter criteria to allow the `QueryFilterManager` to construct the required query filters for use.
+The `filter()` method will accept a query builder instance and query filter criteria.
+The query filters closely match existing criteria offered by `Doctrine\ORM\QueryBuilder`, however we are able to provide the criteria as array configuration.
+Internally the query filter manager will work out what filters should be applied to the provided `$queryBuilder`.

+For example, we can create a query to fetch customers named "Fred Smith" using the following criteria.
+The `eq` query filter will map to Doctrine's `Doctrine\ORM\Query\Expr\Comparison::EQ`.

+> ** ⚠ Note: **
+> When adding more than one query filter, the conditions will be explicitly `AND` together.
+If you wish to construct a
+> logical `OR` please use the `Orx` query filter documented below.

     $queryFilterManager = new QueryFilterManager(new FilterFactory());
     $criteria = [
         'filters' => [
             [
                 'name' => 'eq',
-                'field' => 'first_name',
+                'field' => 'forename',
                 'value' => 'Fred',
             ],
             [